pepa65/misc/README.md

     -c/--cleanup:          Also remove no longer installed versions.
     -m/--memtest:          Also download and set up a MemTest86 entry.
     -r/--register:         Also register the efi-loader with UEFI.
-    -e/--efi <EFI-mount>:  EFI System Partition mountpoint, default:
+    -e/--esp <EFI-mount>:  EFI System Partition mountpoint, default:
-                           $defefi, can also be set in BOOTCTLU_EFI.
+                           /boot/efi, can also be set in BOOTCTLU_ESP.
 ```
 * Required: util-linux(blkid) grep coreutils(readlink sort cut mkdir cat cp ls wc rm) systemd(file:systemd-bootx64.efi)/wget[if not present] sudo[unless run as root, or only invoked with -n/--nogo].
 For -m/--memtest: wget tar p7zip(7z).
 For -r/--register: efibootmgr.